-Market risk is the risk of loss that may arise from changes in market factors such as interest rates, foreign exchange rates, and commodity, political risk, and equity prices.
+Market risk is the risk of loss that may arise from changes in market factors such as interest rates and commodity risk.
 These fluctuations may be significant.

 - (a) Interest Rate Risk: The Company is exposed to interest rate risk to the extent that its cash balances bear variable rates of interest.
 The interest rate risks on cash and on the Company's obligations are not considered significant. - (b) Commodity Price Risk: While the value of the Company's exploration and evaluation assets will be related to the price of gold and the outlook for this mineral, the Company currently does not have any operating mines and hence does not have any hedging or other commodity based risks in respect to its operational activities.